Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Well, well, who doesn’t know LinkedIn, the popular job search platform?
 As it turns out, the public API platform used without any authentication was breached in 2021.

-The leak was so huge that the platform lost the data of 92% of its users.
+The leak was so huge that the platform exposed the data of 92% of its users.
 In other terms, this means 700 million users.

 T-Mobile is one of the largest phone service providers in the USA.
 Despite this, it faced a data breach with one of its APIs just back in 2022.
 Well, it resulted in the leak of 37 million users’ personal information.